 I plan to continue my programming journey, and get a bit more methodical and disciplined about it.
 My aim is to be able to repair, reverse engineer, and make cool stuff.

-My most active repo is the BusKill USB A Magnetic Breakaway repo.
+My first open hardware project information is in the BusKill USB A Magnetic Breakaway repo.
 For the past four years, I have been building a 3D printed case for a USB-A magnetic decoupler that could be used with the Open Hardware BusKill cable.

 The Does It Pen Plot repo contains pen plot files for when I worked on a pen plot documentation project for Open Source Ecology. https://wiki.opensourceecology.org/wiki/User:Goldfishlaser